 In this guide on how to get to Positano, I’ll share all the details on the different choices and include a Google Map at the end.

-This post contains some affiliate links.
+*This post contains some affiliate links at no cost to you.
 Thank you for your support!

 Naples to Positano Ferry

 Unfortunately there is not a direct ferry from Naples to Positano.
 We can only hope the ferry companies create a new direct route.
 Until then, you have to make a quick stop in Sorrento on the way.
 The Naples port can get a little hectic, crowded and confusing, especially when two ferries are leaving around the same time.

 Prices and schedule will vary depending on season and ferry company, but expect to pay about 30 euros per person each way.
 Alilauro is one of the main companies and you can book ahead of time on their website or use direct ferries.
 You can also purchase tickets right at the ticket booth at the ports.
 Each ferry will take about 40 minutes.